Research output per year

 I am currently working on four research projects.

-The first is a study of intergenerational activism within the women's movement in late twentieth century Britain.
+The first, Beyond Women's Liberation, is a study of intergenerational activism within the women's movement in late twentieth century Britain.
 This project for the first time investigates the interaction between traditional housewives’ associations and the Women’s Liberation Movement.
-The project will result in a number of outputs including an article in a forthcoming special issue of the international journal Women's History Review.
+The project will result in a number of outputs and includes an article published in 2024 in the international journal Women's History Review.

-For my third project I am the Principal Investigator on the Arts and Humanities Research Council funded Research Network 'Agency and Advocacy: Locating Women's Grassroots Activism in England and Ireland, 1918 to the present' (August 2022-January 2025).
+For my third project I am Principal Investigator on the Arts and Humanities Research Council (AHRC) funded research network 'Agency and Advocacy: Locating Women's Grassroots Activism in England and Ireland, 1918 to the present' (August 2023-January 2025).

 External Activities: